counterflow-ai/dragonfly-analyzers/README.md

 ## Dockerfile

 The included Dockerfile loads the MLE and automatically runs the tests of these analyzers.
-The test directory contains many examples of using the analyzer to process network metadata events.
+The test directory contains many examples of using analyzers to process network metadata events.